Subhamaym06/Subhamaym06/README.md

 ## Hi, I'm Subhamay🙋🏻‍♂️

-#### A passionate coder from India.<br><br>I’m Currently pursuing a B.Sc.
+#### A passionate programmer from India.<br><br>I’m Currently pursuing a B.Sc.
 (Honours) degree in Computer Science from Calcutta University.
 I am passionate about building things with code, enjoy solving problems and learning new technologies every day.

 <div align="center">